RFD 070: Negative Config Deltas

 jp query -C dev # "undo" dev's overridesThis should revert fields that dev introduced, but leave untouched any field that was subsequently claimed by another config source (e.g. architect).
 If both dev and architect set tools = [read_file], reverting dev should not disable the tool — architect still wants it.

-If we do nothing, users must either track config state manually, start new conversations when they want to change config profiles, or rely on --cfg NONE (RFD 038) which resets everything rather than selectively reverting one source.
+If we do nothing, users must either track config state manually or start new conversations when they want to change config profiles.
+Neither is good UX, and the latter is destructive.

 Design